kingsawyer/python_lift_api/README.md

 # python_lift_api
-A python API to the lift simulator
+A python API to the Lift simulator.
+You are free to use this for any purpose.